MikeyJ-Eng/eleventy-base-blog/content/about/index.md

 ---
 # About Me

-We are Karen, Mike, and Tilly the dog.
+We are Karen, Mike, and Tilly.